noahpresler/semesterly/docs/source/developers/backend/parse.rst

     :course_code: the course that the textbook link applies to.
 Must satisify the course_code_regex defined in ``config.json``, must have already been defined the in a ``course`` listing, or may be omitted if nested within ``course`` listing.
     :section: the section that the textbook link applies to.
 Must already have defined a valid ``course`` that has a ``section`` defined that matches.
 May be omitted if nested within ``section`` listing.
     :isbn: isbn of textbook to link to.
     :required: a bool indicating whether a textbook is required for a section or not.
+Defaults to true.

 Evaluation